emqx/emqx-docs/en_US/data-integration/data-bridge-sqlserver.md

-# Ingest Data into Microsoft SQL Server
+# Ingest MQTT Data into Microsoft SQL Server

 EMQX supports integration with Microsoft SQL Server.
 You can save MQTT messages and client online/offline events to Microsoft SQL Server.